BenjaminKobjolke/split-audio-on-keyword/README.md

 ## Configuration

-The keyword is stored in `settings.ini`.
-You can:
+The following settings are stored in `settings.ini`:

+### Keywords

+You can set the keywords in several ways:

-- Let the script prompt you for a keyword on first run
+- Let the script prompt you for keywords on first run (comma-separated)
-- Provide a keyword via command line argument
+- Provide keywords via command line argument (--keyword)
 - Manually edit settings.ini

+### Input/Output Directories

+The input and output directories can be configured in three ways (in order of precedence):

+1. Command line arguments (--input-dir, --output-dir)
+2. Settings.ini file (input_dir, output_dir)
+3. Default values ('input' and 'output' in the current directory)

 ## Requirements